-3.22 Council is committed to providing a safe work environment.
-You have a duty to take reasonable care of yourself and others to comply with any reasonable directions, policies and initiatives from the Council in relation to the consumption of drugs and alcohol.
+- 3.38 Council is committed to providing a safe work environment.
+You have a duty to take reasonable care of yourself and others to comply with any reasonable directions, policies and initiatives from Council in relation to the consumption of drugs and alcohol. - 3.39 You must not attend a council workplace or event if you are under the influence of alcohol or other drugs that could affect your ability to perform your duties as a Councillor, endanger others or cause damage to materials or equipment.